15 Best Research Opportunities for High School Students in California

 Eligibility: Open to all high school students.

-This 1-week program hosted by UC Irvine helps students hone a variety of skills that are foundational for research, as well as any professional career: analytical reasoning, public speaking, persuasion & argumentation, writing, and negotiation.
+This 1-week program hosted by UC Irvine helps students hone a variety of skills foundational for research and any professional career: analytical reasoning, public speaking, persuasion & argumentation, writing, and negotiation.

 Subject areas: Medicine, surgery